 These individuals take turns overseeing the use of the Church facility by a wedding party.
 They help the priest set up for the wedding liturgy, facilitate use of the Church by musicians, photographers and decorators, as well as clean up after the wedding.
 Training provided.

 These women sew quilts for the quilt auction at the annual Fall Festival.
 Beginners are taught how to quilt.
-The group meets on Monday afternoons and Wednesday evenings for a number of weeks in early Fall, stop for the Thanksgiving and Christmas holidays and begin again the Monday after New Year’s.
+The group meets on Monday afternoons for a number of weeks in early Fall, stop for the Thanksgiving and Christmas holidays and begin again the Monday after New Year’s.